Congresswoman Judy Chu speaking at an Immigration Reform rally in Washington, D.C.

 • Reduce the backlog for family-based visas to keep families together.

-• Add new enforcement resources and mandates electronic employment verification and implements stiffer penalties on employers who abuse the system.
+• Mandates and expands electronic employment verification (E-Verify) and implements stiffer penalties on employers who abuse the system.

 DREAM Act (H.R.
 1842)